htw-imi-showtime/showtime-website/content/ws22/bachelor/b6-book-reading-club-applikation/teckstack.md

 - Zoom for our monday meetings
 - Teams for our hybrid thursday meetings
 - WhatsApp for quick questions and coordination
-- Slack for sharing resources and keeping in touch with Divae
+- Slack for sharing resources and keeping in touch with Diva-E
 - Trello for keeping track of our backlog and our progress on the tickets we wrote

 {{<gallery>}}